 Editor’s note: Are you interested in a fuller appreciation of the birds of the Shanghai region?
 If so, then visiting Shanghai’s exciting coastal sites is not enough.
 You need to go inland, to the hilly interior.
 You need to visit the Tianmu Mountains.
 In this two-post series, Shanghai birder Komatsu Yasuhiko and I introduce you to the mountain range in Zhejiang.
 This first post was written by me and describes the key birds and habitats at Tianmushan.
-I also discuss my first trip to Tianmu in May 2015.
-In the second post, Hiko describes his July 2018 trip to the mountain. — Craig Brelsford
+I also discuss my first trip to Tianmu.
+In the second post, Hiko describes his trip to the mountain. — Craig Brelsford

 WHAT IS TIANMUSHAN?

 Tianmushan is a mountain range 270 km (168 mi.) southwest of Shanghai.
 The thickly forested slopes are the place closest to the city where large numbers of south China species can be seen.
 Elliot’s Pheasant, Short-tailed Parrotbill, Moustached Laughingthrush, Hartert’s Leaf Warbler, and Spotted Elachura are just a few of the south China species recorded at Tianmushan and scarce or unrecorded in Shanghai.
 Silver Pheasant, Koklass Pheasant, Slaty Bunting, and Crested Bunting are also at Tianmu.

 With elevations reaching 1506 m (4,941 ft.), Tianmushan offers a refreshing contrast to Shanghai’s coastal environments.
 Springtime is the best time to visit, but summer offers good birding and a respite from the lowland heat, and in autumn migrants and wintering birds can be seen.